8x16/quote-generator/README.md

 ## Quote Generator
-### Generates a random quote from internet and also the local quotes object file
+### Generates a random quote from internet or  the local quotes object file